During High School, Dave was active in debate, speech, and politics, and

 those with his family.
 He and his wife Sharon have a combined

-total of eleven children, five of whom live in the Phoenix area, and
+total of eleven children, six of whom live in the Phoenix area, and

-His hobbies are jogging, golf, gardening, bicycling, fishing, music, family activities,
+His hobbies are jogging, softball, gardening, bicycling, fishing, music, family activities,

 politics, and community service.